 The Neighbors: Income

-The neighbors in the Bismark Grove neighborhood in Lawrence are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Bismark Grove neighborhood in Lawrence are middle-income, making it a moderate income neighborhood.

-line, this neighborhood has a higher rate of childhood poverty than 75.4%
+is a lower rate of childhood poverty than is found in 67.9%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about

 the neighborhood and help you understand if this neighborhood may fit your lifestyle.